-A combination of increased demand and short supply has already made it nearly impossible to buy a number of products.
-Here are items that are out of stock in most places — and that likely won’t be restocked for months.
+A combination of increased demand and short supply already has made it nearly impossible to buy a number of products.
+Here are items that are out of stock in most places.

-It’s already nearly impossible to find Lysol spray and Clorox wipes, and it might be a while before these items are back in stock again.
+It’s very difficult to find Lysol spray and Clorox wipes, and it might be some time before these items are in stock again.
 According to USA Today, the brands simply were not prepared for the huge spikes in demand, and the coronavirus-related global supply chain interruptions mean that they now can’t produce enough inventory to meet the inflated demand.

-As breadmaking became a popular stay-at-home activity, producers of dry yeast have struggled to keep up with the demand.
+As breadmaking has become a popular stay-at-home activity, producers of dry yeast have struggled to keep up with the demand.
 John Heilman, vice president of manufacturing for Fleischmann’s Yeast producer AB Mauri, told Slate that there’s been as much as a 600% increase in demand for yeast year over year.
-He estimates that it will be one to two months until shoppers will see a consistent supply of dry yeast on store shelves.

 Where the supply chain is falling short is in the packaging.
 Stateside, Fleischmann’s Yeast is trying to ramp up the number of employees working at the packaging plants, but their ability to package could be affected by factory shutdowns in India, which makes the company’s jars.